 The Court went a step further and found that the board acted with an improper purpose and did not act in good faith in considering membership applications.
 There was a clear inference that the board attempted to manipulate the membership for voting purposes at the meeting.
 The proposed changes were significant and required adherence to the proper process.

 The Court’s decision in Farrish v Delta Hospice Society is a reminder to societies of the importance of complying with their bylaws and the Societies Act and having clear membership criteria in their bylaws.

 Societies must be careful that they comply with the requirements of their bylaws and the Societies Act when calling meetings.
 The Act provides a great deal of flexibility with respect to how meetings can be held; however, some of these options are only available if a society’s bylaws allow for them.
 It is not open to a society’s directors to act in a manner inconsistent with the society’s bylaws or the Act, even where circumstances seem to warrant it.

 The decision also reaffirms past decisions that, when considering membership applications, directors can only reject applicants based on criteria that are set out in the society’s bylaws or the Act.
 Societies that only require applicants to fill out a form and pay a fee leave themselves open to the risk of a hostile takeover.
 To mitigate the risk of membership disputes, societies should carefully consider who their ideal members are and set out appropriate criteria in their bylaws.
 If a society’s directors are to have any discretion in membership decisions, this should also be set out in the bylaws.

+Disclaimer: The foregoing provides only an overview and does not constitute legal advice.
+Readers are cautioned against making any decisions based on this material alone.
+Rather, specific legal advice should be obtained.
 If your organization needs assistance with assessing your bylaws or with any other specific legal advice regarding membership criteria or disputes, please contact us.
 Our lawyers are ready to assist.